Andrewchu50/public-curriculum/week-01/day_1.md

 Unix Commands / The Command Line
 -------------------------------------
 * You are going to live in 3 places: the command line, your text editor, and your browser
-* Use iTerm2 as your default terminal.
+* Use iTerm2 as your default terminal if you are not using the one built in to VS Code.
 * Command Line and Terminal are, for the purposes of our bootcamp, synonymous
 * You can edit colors if you want through `Preferences` to whatever you want
 * It's a lot harder to delete everything on your computer than you think.